-Today, Shady Side Academy enrolls more than 1,000 students across four beautiful campuses, where students explore, engage and excel in academics, arts and athletics within a diverse and inclusive learning community.
+Today, Shady Side Academy enrolls more than 1,100 students across four beautiful campuses, offering a unique and balanced education of academics, arts and athletics and a diverse and inclusive learning community.
 Nearly 100 percent of SSA graduates go on to further their education at a four-year college or university.
 The Academy boasts an extensive global network of alumni who remain an important part of the Shady Side community.

 The Academy celebrated its quasquicentennial (125th) anniversary in 2008-2009.

 - Members of the Shadyside Presbyterian Church found a college preparatory academy for their sons, called “Shady Side Academy" and located in the Shadyside neighborhood of Pittsburgh's East End.